B.Sc (Alberta), MA, PhD (Western Ontario)

 My research program focuses on the study of fairness/justice in the workplace.
 I examine why and how perceived unfairness in the workplace affects employees and the public, including the study of both constructive and destructive coping strategies.
 My research also examines factors that diminish or facilitate the enactment of fairness and ethical decision making by corporate leaders and others with power.

-- Bobocel, D. R. & Gosse, L. (in press).
-Procedural justice: A historical review and critical analysis.
+- Bobocel, D. R. & (2015).
+Procedural justice: An historical review and critical analysis.
 In R. Cropanzano & M. Ambrose (Eds.).
-Oxford handbook of psychology: Justice in work organizations, New York: Oxford University Press.
+Oxford handbook of justice in the workplace (pp. 51-87).
+New York: Oxford University Press.

-- Rizvi, S., & Bobocel, D. R. (in press).
+- , & Bobocel, D. R. (2014).
 Using the concept of distance to broaden the horizons of organizational justice.
-In S. Gilliland, D. D. Steiner, & D. Skarlicki (Eds.), Research in social issues in management: Social dynamics of justice processes (Vol. 8).
+In S. Gilliland, D. Steiner, & D. Skarlicki (Eds.), Research in social issues in management: Social dynamics of organizational justice (Vol. 8, pp. 37-59).
 Charlotte, NC: Information Age.

 Bobocel, D. R., Kay, A. C., Zanna, M. P., & Olson, J. M. (Eds.)
 (2010).
 The psychology of justice and legitimacy: The Ontario symposium (Vol. 11).
 New York: Psychology Press.